mhkeller/layercake.graphics/content/guide/00-introduction.md

 ### Data-less cakes

-You can also use Layer Cake to simply arrange SVG, HTML and Canvas elements on top of one another in the same coordinate system.
-This might be handy if, say, you have some SVG artwork that you want to put an HTML video player inside or something.
+You can also use Layer Cake to simply arrange SVG, HTML, Canvas and WebGL elements on top of one another, sharing the same dimensions.
+For example, this would be handy if you have some SVG artwork that you want to put on top of an HTML video player.

 Here's an example just setting the `target` value.